-Nearly everyone in the blockchain space agrees that decentralized exchanges are the future of trading.
-That’s because, even now in 2020, trading digital assets is neither easy nor secure.
+Nearly everyone in the blockchain space agrees that decentralized exchanges (DEX) are the future of crypto trading.
+That’s because, even now in 2020, trading digital assets can be a headache.

-To start trading, you must first buy assets with a fiat currency (USD, EUR, GBP, AUD, etc.) through fiat gateway services, which often charge high fees and offer terrible exchange rates.
-Only a few major digital currencies are available.
-Once you’ve made the purchase, you no longer have control of your own funds— the exchange does.
+To start trading, you must first buy assets with a fiat currency (USD, EUR, GBP, AUD, etc.) through fiat gateway services, which often charge high fees and/or offer poor exchange rates.
+Oftentimes, only a small handful of major digital currencies are available.
+Moreover, the exchange will hold the private keys to your coins and tokens for you.
+This is what's known as a custodial exchange.

-This system forces centralized exchanges to be responsible for holding and protecting all users’ funds.
+This custodial system forces centralized exchanges to be responsible for holding and protecting all users’ funds.
 As a result, exchanges must manage a few centralized wallets that control huge amounts of wealth.
 This concentration of wealth makes exchanges the perfect target for bad actors.
 Hackers have stolen billions of dollars worth of digital assets over the last few years, underscoring an enormous security problem for the entire blockchain industry.

 The solution is decentralization.
 If all trades are fully peer-to-peer, as on a decentralized exchange, then intermediaries will no longer need to hold and manage users’ funds.
 It makes cryptocurrency trading far more secure.
 It also promotes adoption by simplifying the trading process.
 Although many projects are working on various DEX protocols, few of them have developed a DEX that meets all 4 core requirements of a truly decentralized exchange.

 This article will examine and compare the protocols of the 8 best decentralized exchanges: 0x, IDEX, Waves, Loopring, Kyber Network, Decred, Nash Exchange, and AtomicDEX.
 After a thorough analysis, we will be in a position to evaluate the relative merits of each DEX and discover which one has the most to offer its users.